Task¶

 ¶

-how many tasks can run in each consumer concurrently - 0 means no limit
+how many tasks can be run concurrently - 0 means no limit

 timeout_seconds